kyuupichan/ieee754/docs/ieee754.rst

     .. method:: copy()

-       Return a deep copy of the context.
+       Return a copy of the context with its attributes shallow-copied..

     .. method:: set_handler(exc_classes, kind, handler=None)